-Donner Lake can be seen as you descend east off of Donner Summit.
-The summit is just over 7,200 feet.
-Donner Lake is three miles west of Truckee.
-The lake is three miles long and 3/4 of a mile wide.
+Donner Lake can be seen driving east from Donner Summit on the 80 freeway (on one’s right hand side).
+Donner Summit is just over 7,200 feet.
+Donner Lake is three miles west of Truckee, three miles long and 3/4 of a mile wide.
 This lake is known as the “Gem of the Sierras” and is 600 feet in its deepest section.
-There is a public boat launching ramp at the west end of the lake with a large parking area nearby.
+A public boat launching ramp is located at the west end of the lake next to a large parking lot.
+Fishing is excellent.

 Emigrant Trail Museum is located in just west of Truckee at Donner Memorial State Park.
 This museum is just off the great I-80 at 12593 Donner Pass Road.
 The museum commemorates those early survivors and those who died trying to cross Donner Pass.
 A 25 minute video of the Donner Party is also shown.
-There is a 22 foot statue of the Donner Party outside of the museum, which marks the depth of the snow that trapped them in the winter of 1846.
+A 22 foot statue of the Donner Party is located outside of the museum, its height marks the depth of the snow that trapped them in the winter of 1846.
 The museum is open from 10:00am until 4:00pm.
-The day use fee for the park is $5.
-The museum entrance fee is $2.
-For more information call PHONE NUMBER (916) 582-7892.
+The day use fee for the park is $10.
+The museum entrance fee is $6.
+For more information call (916) 582-7892.

 Gatekeepers Cabin, Tahoe City was hand carved and rebuilt in 1981 after the original burned to the ground.
-This cabin exhibits artifacts from the early day human activities at Lake Tahoe.
+This cabin exhibits artifacts from early day human activities at Lake Tahoe.
 The first cabin was built in 1910 and it housed gatekeepers who were responsible for regulating The Lake’s water levels after the Truckee River was dammed.
 Exhibits today include local rocks and fossils, early skiing gear, logging and RR equipment, vintage newspapers, and other Tahoe memorabilia.
 Artifacts are also displayed from the Washoe and Paiute tribes.
 These include baskets, clothing, and tools.
-In the research library there are photographs, oral history recordings, and videotapes.
-In the museum’s new annex there are over 100 Native American dolls, and over 800 Native American baskets.
+The research library contains photographs, oral history recordings, and videotapes.
+The museum’s new annex houses over 100 Native American dolls, and over 800 Native American baskets.

 Picnics can be enjoyed on the three acres of land outside of the cabin.
 The cabin is located at William B. Layton Park at 130 West Lake Blvd, just behind “Fanny Bridge”.
-They are open daily during the summer from 11:00am to 5:00pm.
+Open daily during the summer from 11:00am to 5:00pm.
 Donations are accepted.
-For more information call PHONE NUMBER (916) 583-1762.
+For more information call (916) 583-1762.

 Some of the more interesting sights in downtown Truckee are the following:

 The sand is very nice here, except for those areas that the Canadian Geese have been laying around in.
-There is a small marina and a boat launching ramp here and a tiny cafe serving up food for hungry beach goers.
-Entrance fee/parking is $10.
+A small marina and a boat launching ramp is located on site along with a tiny cafe serving up food for hungry beach goers.
+Entrance fee/parking is $15.
 For more information call (916) 525-7242.

 National Auto Museum is is located at 10 Lake Street in Reno town.
-We include mention of this museum this because we have heard so much about this museum from my car buff friends.
-This museum houses more then 200 rare and classic cars from steam powered carriages to Indy 500 race cars.
+We include mention of this museum because it is one of the better automobile museums in the state.
+It houses more then 200 rare and classic cars from steam powered carriages to Indy 500 race cars.
 Desotos, Packards, Studebakers, and old Cadillac’s are some of the cars exhibited.
 There are also some really ancient cars like the 1914 Lippard Stewart and the 1910 White.

-One of Elvis Presley’s Cadillac’s is displayed.
-John Wayne’s former Corvette is here.
-The 1949 Mercury from “Rebel Without a Cause” is displayed in the museum.
+A couple of highlights include Elvis Presley’s Cadillac, John Wayne’s former Corvette and the 1949 Mercury from “Rebel Without a Cause”.
 Facilities include a cafe and a gift shop.
 The museum is open daily from 9:30am until 5:30pm.
 For more information call (702) 333-9300 or visit: www.automuseum.org and or visit our Reno Article here

 Ponderosa Ranch was located on North Shore at Highway 28 and Ponderosa Ranch Road.
-This ranch wasw where the TV series Bonanza was filmed.
-The ranch had a western flavor and exhibited pioneer and cowboy artifacts.
+This ranch was where the TV series Bonanza was filmed.
+A western feel with plenty of pioneer and cowboy artifacts.